||A large, Perpendicular Gothic church,

 CHURCH OPENING TIMES

-PARKING- there are free Disc zone 2 hour spaces near church, free parking on the roadside past the church, and 'pay & display' in local car parks.
-In the Market Place reasonable charges apply - 1st hour free, 2nd hour 40p.
+PARKING- Some free Disc zone 2 hour spaces near church, free roadside parking past the church,'pay & display' car parks.
+Market Place parking is 1st hour free-2nd hour 60p.

 A Wonderful Church for a Wedding